GUIDE 2024

 • Each document follows the style guide and template.

-• Each document publishes on time.
+• Each document is published on time.

 • Assignment workflows are efficient and productive.